One who has unreliable friends soon comes to ruin, but there is a friend who sticks closer than a brother. -Proverbs 18:24

 As my grandmother would say “we all need friends”, which is true.
 We are not meant to do life alone.
 Life is hard and we all need someone to walk through it with.

 I believe the Lord created each of us to be in community with others.

-As much as I tend to recharge alone, I love being in community with friends and family.
+As much as I tend to recharge alone, I love being in a community with friends and family.

 I’ve seen the importance of the people in my circle.
-I have seen the joys of laughing, brainstorming and sometimes even crying together.
+I have seen the joys of laughing, brainstorming, and sometimes even crying together.

 I’ve seen both sides of the spectrum but yet the truth remains the same.
 The people you align with can either strengthen you or cause you to completely get off track.

 Friendships are so vital.
 The right friends are needed to cover you in various seasons of life.